Relative & Non-Relative Caregivers

 Relative Caregiver

-If you are a Relative Caregiver, you can apply for Temporary Assistance for Needy Families (TANF) and SNAP food assistance through My ACCESS as soon as a child is placed in your care.
+If you are a relative caregiver, you can apply for Temporary Assistance for Needy Families (TANF) and SNAP food assistance through My ACCESS as soon as a child is placed in your care.
 Cooperation with Child Support Enforcement is required for both benefits.

 Relative Caregiver Funds

-- You may be able to receive this benefit once a child is adjudicated dependent by a Florida Court and other eligibility criteria are met (also based on Florida Residency).
+- You may be able to receive this benefit once a child is adjudicated dependent by a Florida court and other eligibility criteria are met (also based on Florida residency).

 - This is a child-only benefit, household income will not be included in the determination, and sibling income will not be included.